jvandertil/blog/content/posts/2020-04-02_SqlServerIntegrationTesting.md

 ## Resetting database state
 To ensure that tests do not influence each other you should give each test a clean database as a starting point.
 Creating a new empty database for each test will increase the time your test suite needs to run considerably.
-Generally I would advise to have all tests run against a single database instance and clean the database after each test.
+Generally, I would advise having all tests run against a single database instance and clean the database after each test.

 I used the [Respawn](https://github.com/jbogard/Respawn) library created by [Jimmy Bogard](https://jimmybogard.com/) that intelligently deletes data from the database.
 It follows the relationships defined in your model and deletes from the 'leaf' tables inwards.
 The `Checkpoint` class provides methods that you can use to delete all the data from the database.
 There are a couple of options when you want to avoid clearing out certain tables or schemas, everything else will be deleted.

-If you are dependent on seed data that is in tables that are also modified by tests, then you will have to reseed everytime you reset the database using Respawn.
+If you are dependent on seed data that is in tables that are also modified by tests, then you will have to reseed every time you reset the database using Respawn.
 (I am not sure if I would consider that test design as a 'test smell' since the test depends on things outside of its control.)

 I placed the method to reset the database on the fixture as well, as it is convenient to have all the database fixture control in 1 place as a consumer.